-He was selected to the Second All-Star Team in 1974-75, his second NHL season, the first of six consecutive seasons when he was either a First or Second Team choice.
-His lone First All-Star Team selection came in 1976-77 when he finished second in the Norris Trophy voting.
-Salming also was second in Norris voting in 1979-80 and finished in the top five four other times, finishing fifth as a rookie in 1973-74.
+He was selected to the NHL Second All-Star Team in 1974-75, his second season in the League, the first of six consecutive seasons when he was either a First or Second All-Star Team choice.
+His lone First All-Star Team selection came in 1976-77, when he finished second in Norris Trophy voting.
+Salming also was second in Norris voting in 1979-80, the seventh and final time he finished in the top five.

 Before any of that, Salming would first be required to defend his honor.
 Every tough guy on every team was determined to find out just how much punishment the NHL's first European star could take without cracking.